BBC Good Food Cheese Club

 Weigh the liquid and add three quarters of the sugar to the total liquid (for example, if your liquid is 400g, add 300g of sugar).
 Place back in the pan over a low medium heat and stir to dissolve the sugar.

 Once the sugar has fully dissolved, turn the heat up and bring to the boil.
 Stir occasionally.
 If using a jam or digital thermometer, wait until the liquid reaches 105C.
 If not, after about 8 mins, remove a saucer from the freezer and spread a teaspoon of jam over it.
 Let it sit for 1 min before pushing your finger through the liquid.
 If it starts to wrinkle, the jam is ready.
 If not, return to the boil and check again after another minute.
 Continue to do this until the jam reaches setting point.

 Allow to cool slightly, then pour into sterilised jars and allow to cool completely.
+You can sterilise the jars by washing them in hot soapy liquid, rinsing and placing in an oven at 180C/160C fan/gas 4 for 5 mins.
+Remove carefully and allow to cool.
 Store in a cool dark place.